theelims/SmartAssPlug/docs/MakeIt/printing.md

     Due to the thin layer height of the top solid layers they can sink in on the shallow sloped top surface.
 If you run into this issue, then use a height modifier in the slicer for these few millimeters and modify the infill to 100%.

-If you experience issues with the print not sticking to your build surface

 ### Transparent Cap

 Since this part must diffuse the RGB leds it must be printed with optical properties in mind.
 Best results I got with these settings: